git-for-windows/git-for-windows.github.io/Vagrant.md

 To compile and install Git, you will have to run `make clean` first because *Git* will have built *Windows* binaries in the same directory (when we will need *Linux* binaries inside the virtual machine started by Vagrant).
 After calling `make install` and `export PATH=$HOME/bin:$PATH` you will be able to run the Git version built from the source files in `/vagrant/git/`.

+# Alternative to the Git SDK way

+If you cannot download and install the Git SDK for some reason or other, you could also clone [the Git source code](https://github.com/git-for-windows/git) using [Git for Windows](https://git-for-windows.github.io/) instead.
+If Git for Windows does not even work for you, you could even download the source code [as a `.zip`](https://github.com/git-for-windows/git/archive/master.zip) and unpack it.

+After that, continue with the `vagrant up` step above.

 # Why?

 Git was born on Linux.
 Over the years, it has become more and more platform-independent, but still support for Linux outshines support for every other platform, including Windows.
 Therefore it is preferable under certain circumstances to run Git inside Linux in a virtual machine, for example